 Advocating for a Future of All-Fiber Networks

-Our staff experts, volunteer board and members work with policymakers at the federal, state and local levels to insure that laws, regulations, and policies drive investments in future-proof all-fiber infrastructure -- to the home, to business, to everywhere.
+Our staff experts, volunteer board and members work with policymakers at the federal, state and local levels to ensure that laws, regulations, and policies drive investments in future-proof all-fiber infrastructure -- to the home, to business, to everywhere.
 The Fiber Broadband Association educates policymakers on the benefits of all-fiber networks and shows how to facilitate deployment of these networks.

 Choose a regulatory topic* below to see recent Association activity in that area.